APRIL 19 - BIRTHS

 Polish physicist who liquefied the "permanent gases" such as nitrogen and carbon monoxide in larger quantities than previously accomplished by Cailletet, whose method he improved.
 In 1883, he achieved the static liquefaction of oxygen and air.
 He was the first to liquify hydrogen.
 Although he achieved it only in a transient fine mist, he published (1885) remarkably accurate data: critical temperature 33 K, critical pressure, 13.3 atm and boiling point, 23 K (modern values 33.3 K, 12.8 atm, 20.3 K).
 He may also have had a hint of strange electrical properties at very low temperatures, but his research was cut short upon his accidental death.
 Wroblewski died as a result of burns in a fire started when he overturned a kerosene lamp in his laboratory*.

-In 1971, Salyut 1 (DOS 1) was launched on a Proton rocket by the Soviet Union.
-Although primitive, having only a single main module, it was the first space station ever in Earth orbit.
+In 1971, Salyut 1 (DOS 1) was launched on a Proton-K rocket by the Soviet Union.
+Primitive, with only a single main module, it was the first space station ever in Earth orbit.
 Its first crew launched in Soyuz 10 but was unable to board the space station due to a failure in the docking mechanism.
 The second crew arrived in Soyuz 11 and remained on board for 23 productive days.
-Unfortunately, a pressure-equalization valve in the Soyuz 11 reentry capsule opened prematurely when the crew returned to Earth, killing all three.
+Tragically, all three died returning to Earth on 30 Jun 1971.
+A pressure-equalization valve in the Soyuz 11 reentry capsule opened prematurely.
 Salyut 1 reentered Earth's atmosphere 11 Oct 1971.
 Six more Salyut stations followed in the Soviet program, leading up to the launch of space station Mir on 20 Feb 1986.«

 In 1943, Albert Hofmann chose to deliberately ingest 250 micrograms of the Lysergic Acid Diethylamide (LSD) he had synthesized at the Sandoz Laboratories in Basel, Switzerland.
 Three days earlier he had accidentally absorbed some through his skin by touching a container of the drug.
 From the accidental exposure he experienced restlessness, dizziness and "extreme activity of imagination."
 Although he had first made it five years before, as a drug intended to relieve respiratory ailments, it was only on this day that he found the drug was a hallucinogen.
 The striking experience was one he chose to repeat.